Top Visitor Attractions

 Highlight: Victoria Square

-Belfast’s number one shopping destination, anchored by the House of Fraser department store.
-Fantastic shops are split over four levels (including 2 levels of food operators) with covered, pedestrianised streets and topped by an iconic dome, with panoramic views across the city.
+Belfast’s number one shopping destination, anchored by Fraser department store.
+Fantastic shops are split over four levels (including two levels of restaurants) with covered, pedestrianised streets and topped by an iconic dome, with panoramic views across the city.